Ended Case Management Officer

 Any breach of the above mentioned responsibilities, of the Internal Regulation or of Terms and Conditions of Engagement may be sanctioned by a written warning or immediate dismissal, if appropriate.

 - The salary will be defined according to HI’s existing salary scale

 - Based in Aden, with frequent movements to the field

 - 30 days leave/year + benefits (transport allowance, health insurance, life insurance)

 - The working hours are the following: 8:00 to 16:30 (with 30 minutes lunch break) from Sunday to Thursday.

 - Note that working time can go up to 48 hours per week (according to the Yemen labor law) if it is required by the volume of activities and by the line manager.

-- Interested candidates may please send their CV and Cover Letter in English, with the reference in the email subject: YEME/HR/2019/PROG/CMO/Hajjah+ Applicant full name
+- Interested candidates may please send their CV with cover letter in English, with the reference in the email subject: YEME/HR/2020/PROG/CASEMANAGEMENTOFFICER/ADENBASE+ Applicant full name

 - Please address all applications to: Recruitmentemail@example.com

 - Please note that only shortlisted candidates will be contacted.

 Handicap International, is committed to diversity and inclusion within its workforce, and encourages qualified female and male candidates, including persons living with disabilities, to apply to become a part of our organization.
 Please note that only shortlisted candidates will be contacted.